Blundell’s School, Tiverton, Devon

 There are 7 boarding houses in total, with a co-ed house at each end of the educational journey and the remaining five divided into 3 boys’ and 2 girls’ houses.

-Each accommodates roughly 80 boarders, who are either full, weekly or flexi and a mix of backgrounds, with internationals coming from 31 different countries.
+Each accommodates roughly 80 boarders, who are either full, weekly or flexi and a mix of backgrounds, with 15% of the pupils internationals, coming from 31 different countries.

-The rooms looked comfortable and safe, as you’d hope (boy’s functional, girl’s homely, with the odd obligatory pin-up poster); definitely nothing to put on Grand Designs anytime soon, but the really impressive house is the purpose built Westlake, reserved for sixth formers.
-Here, it’s all designed to be as close to university life as possible, preparing them for life beyond Blundells.
+The rooms looked comfortable and safe, as you’d hope (functional and homely, with the odd obligatory pin-up poster); definitely nothing to put on Grand Designs anytime soon, but the really impressive house is the purpose-built Westlake, reserved for sixth formers.
+Here, it’s all designed to be as close to university life as possible, preparing them for life beyond Blundell’s.

 As you’d hope, the school definitely makes the most of its position near Exmoor and the coast and being outdoors, breathing in oxygen is very much on-trend, happily.
 Not that it’s all pink cheeks and sparkly eyes every day.
 There are two words to strike fear (or masochistic joy) into the lives of Blundellians: The Russell.
 This cross-country race is Hell on earth to you and I, but it’s all a part of the school’s long tradition in sending kids across fields and moors in all kinds of swampy, wintry conditions, as local landowners open their land for this infamous event.
 You can guarantee that the weather will have been awful beforehand (if not during), but everyone seems to rave about it, looking back at their experience like a mother two years after childbirth.

-Sticking with the Russell theme, I also love how the last Head Girl actually exercised her right to bring a pig (Russell) to school.
+Sticking with the Russell theme, I also love how one Head Girl actually exercised her right to bring a pig (Russell) to school.
 That’s girl power right there for you.

 And if there’s one thing that Blundells excels in, it’s the techy stuff – they even have their own App for students, parents and staff.
 I forgot to ask if they have a loyalty points system, like a Boots Advantage Card.